On primordial universe in anti-de Sitter landscape: Introduction

 \section{Introduction}

 The success of inflation \cite{Guth:1980zm,Linde:1981mu,Albrecht:1982wi,Starobinsky:1980te,Linde:1983gd}, consistent with current cosmological observations, suggests the existence of a de Sitter (dS) phase in the very early stage of our observable Universe.
 In string theory, although it is possible that dS vacua exist \cite{Kachru:2003aw,Kallosh:2019axr}, the construction of such vacua in string landscape is not straightforward.
+There are however valid concerns about the validity of such constructions in string theory, notably the swampland conjecture \cite{Ooguri:2006in,Obied:2018sgi}, see also \cite{Brennan:2017rbf,Palti:2022edh} for recent reviews.
 In contrast, anti-de Sitter (AdS) vacua are easy to construct and are ubiquitous.
 Recently, it has been showed that AdS spacetime not only plays crucial roles as insights into our Universe, e.g.\cite{Chen:2020tes,Hartman:2020khs,Levine:2022wos,Cooper:2018cmb,Antonini:2022blk,Antonini:2022xzo} but also have potential observable imprints \cite{Ye:2020btb,Ye:2020oix,Jiang:2021bab,Ye:2021iwa}.

-The initial state of the universe might be highly inhomogeneous \cite{Feldbrugge:2017fcc}, i.e. the scalar field or spacetime metric can exhibit non-perturbative inhomogeneities before a region of space arrives at a certain vacuum, so that initially well-defined background in such highly inhomogeneous states dose not exist.
-It is also often speculated that due to the past incompleteness of inflation \cite{Borde:2001nh}, large fluctuations of spacetime will be inevitably excited near the initial cosmological singularity, in which case the initial conditions are chaotic \cite{Linde:1983gd}.
+The initial state of the universe might be highly inhomogeneous \cite{Feldbrugge:2017fcc}, i.e. the scalar field or spacetime metric can exhibit non-perturbative inhomogeneities before a region of space arrives at a certain vacuum, so that initially well-defined background in such highly inhomogeneous states does not exist.
+It is also often speculated that due to the past incompleteness of inflation \cite{Borde:2001nh}, large fluctuations of spacetime will be inevitably excited near the initial cosmological singularity, in which case the initial conditions of scalar fields and spacetime are chaotic \cite{Linde:1983gd}.
 In such a non-perturbatively and highly inhomogeneous spacetime, perturbative calculation is not applicable any more.